 As we discussed, the consumer who is searching on their phone is more likely to convert within a day.
 They’re likely already out and about and are looking for information on your store hours, your address, and directions to the store.
 A consumer who is searching from their desktop or tablet wants your store hours and address, but they also want to know if you have the item available right now.

 Yes, local searches lead to store visits and purchases.
-18% of local searches result in a purchase within a day, only 7% of non-local ones do.
+18% of local searches result in a purchase within a day, and only 7% of non-local ones do.

 So, how do you attract customers and boost your local SEO?
 By optimizing your local directory profiles.
 When you offer the information customers need and make it easy for them to act upon it, they’re more likely to convert.